dasc-lab/dasc-lab.github.io/readme.md

 ## Development
-Install Hugo, following the steps at https://gohugo.io/installation/ This website was built using Hugo v0.132.1
+Install Hugo, following the steps at https://gohugo.io/installation/ This website was built using Hugo v0.161.1

 To see the website locally, run
 ```
 hugo server
 ```
-and navigate to the url, usually `http://localhost:1313/`.
+and navigate to the URL, usually `http://localhost:1313/`.

 After the changes have been made, commit them onto a new branch, and create a PR to merge the content into `main`.
-The github workflows will automatically deploy the new version of the website.
+The GitHub workflows will automatically deploy the new version of the website.

 ## Docker

-You can also use the dockerfiles here to do this.
+You can also use Docker to do this (recommended).
 Simply run
 ```
 docker compose build
 ```